-Kim Adrian is the author of the memoir The Twenty-Seventh Letter of the Alphabet.
-Her first book, Sock, is part of Bloomsbury’s Object Lessons series.
+Kim Adrian is the author of the critically acclaimed memoir The Twenty-Seventh Letter of the Alphabet and the Bloomsbury’s Object Lessons book Sock.